Best hydration packs for mountain biking 2024 – comfortable ways to carry water and essential kit

 Ventilation not the best

-With a massive 20 liters of storage space, the Blackline is a stealthy-looking hydration pack that comes with a spine protector for those who sometimes get a bit too rowdy.
+With a massive 20 liters of storage space, the Blackline is a stealthy-looking hydration pack that comes with an added spine protector for those riders who like to get a bit rowdy.
 The included Lite Shield back protector is made from PV foam and segmented EPS, meeting both the TUB and CE certification standards.

 The bag is a bring-your-own bladder type and will accept up to a 3-liter reservoir.
 To take advantage of the back protector, the pack fits close to the body, but features channeling to allow a bit of airflow over your back.
 It still feels far lighter than 1,400g.

-Inside the main pocket, there are smaller mesh dividers to separate your gear and on the rear of the bag there are provisions to carry your mountain bike helmet, whether it's a half-shell or full-face lid.
+Inside the main pocket, there are smaller mesh dividers to separate your gear and on the rear of the bag there are provisions to carry a helmet and it can easily carry even the best full-face helmets.

 Camelbak MULE